SenPierre/ArchipelagoOoA/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

 - Cheating in an essence break the second screen of the inventory (Please don't)
 - Gasha trees are turbo broken
 - send_location command doesn't seems to work properly with the trees
+- The harp can become cursed when you get the seedshooter (you can select it and reselect a song to fix it)
+- Seed satchel upgrade think it's a key.

 ## Frequently Asked Questions